deepesdl/deepesdl-doc/docs/guide/jupyterlab.md

 environment for a team.
 Please inform the DeepESDL Team who should be granted these permissions.

-Steps to get custom team conda environments:
+Steps to create custom team conda environments:
 1. Head over to https://deep.earthsystemdatalab.net/conda-store
 2. Login with your GitHub Account which you also use to access the DeepESDL JupyterLab